-- Skills, knowledge and experience relevant to the needs of students of color, students from indigenous communities, LGBTQ+ students, international students, veterans, students from diverse religious affiliations, undocumented students or first-generation students - Experience with supervision of supervision during doctoral internship year - Bilingual or multilingual counseling skills - Experience working in a university or college counseling center - Knowledge of laws and ethics that apply to psychologists and demonstrated adherence to those standards. - Excellent communication skills (both written and oral) with colleagues and clients - Effective time management skills especially as they pertain to completing recordkeeping tasks in a timely, efficient, and effective manner. - Ability to work on an interdisciplinary team of health and mental health professionals
+- Skills, knowledge and experience relevant to the needs of students of color, students from indigenous communities, LGBTQIA+ students, international students, veterans, students from diverse religious affiliations, undocumented students or first-generation students - Experience with supervision of supervision during doctoral internship year - Experience conducting neuropsychological assessments and/or psychoeducational assessments, as well as current skills and interest in assessment - Bilingual or multilingual counseling skills - Experience conducting neuropsychological assessments and/or psychoeducational assessments, as well as current skills and interest in assessment - Experience working in a university or college counseling center - Knowledge of laws and ethics that apply to psychologists and demonstrated adherence to those standards. - Excellent communication skills (both written and oral) with colleagues and clients - Effective time management skills especially as they pertain to completing recordkeeping tasks in a timely, efficient, and effective manner. - Ability to work on an interdisciplinary team of health and mental health professionals